Rules for JFG 2018

 5. Kicks from the mark

-A. When there is a three-team tie in a situation where there are two advancing places up for grabs (for instance, determining a pool winner and a wild-card winner, or determining the first- and second-place teams in divisions with four or five teams), we will determine the first spot using the above tie-breakers (not using head-to-head competition).
-Then, we will go back to the top of the tie-breakers to settle the remaining spot (We consider this a two-way tie, so head-to-head applies here).
+When there is a three-team tie in a situation where there are two advancing places up for grabs (for instance, determining a pool winner and a wild-card winner, or determining the first- and second-place teams in divisions with four or five teams), we will determine the first spot using the above tie-breakers (not using head-to-head competition).
+Then, we will go back to the top of the tie-breakers to determine the remaining spot (Under these conditions, we consider this a two-way tie, so head-to-head applies here).

 14. Inclement Weather

 In the event of inclement weather, the Tournament Director will have the authority to change games as follows:

 C. Use “kicks from the mark” to make up any postponed games.

 D. Cancel any preliminary round games, which have no bearing on the selection of bracket winners.

 E. Games (preliminary, semifinals and finals) terminated after one half of play due to weather will be considered final.